Small Business Loans in the Age of COVID-19

-The lending process involved in getting a small business loan can often be frustrating and complicated for those who aren’t experienced in the realm of finances, but it doesn’t have to be.
+The lending process involved in getting a small business loan can often be frustrating and complicated for those who aren’t experienced in the realm of finances.
+The stress associated with finding a small business loan is particularly acute in light of the COVID-19 epidemic.
 Here are some tips for preparing to apply for a small business loan and working with lenders to get your small business’ financial needs taken care of.

 Types of Small Business Loans

 Educate yourself regarding the types of small business loans that are available before you begin your search for a lender.
 This will help you understand what criteria a lender is looking for as well as what might be the best option for your business and your personal financial needs.

 Small Business Line of Credit: Your small business will be able to access funds from a lender as needed rather than getting the money all at once.
 A line of credit will have a cap on the amount accessible as well as a fee, but you won’t get charged interest until you draw out the funds.
 These are generally useful when you need access to a steady cash flow or an emergency fund for unexpected expenses.

 Working Capital Loans: These are typically used by companies to finance daily operations and to manage fluctuations in revenue and expenses.
 Working capital loans are usually short-term loans and can come in varying amounts, depending on your business’ needs.

 Small Business Term Loans: Term loans are usually given as a set amount.
 Interest is paid monthly and the principal is typically repaid within 6 months to 3 years.
 These loans are good for small businesses looking to expand or needing a large sum of money for a one-time expense.